|No. 5-27||Rev. 03-19-19||Date 8-17-77|

 Property that cannot be redistributed to other campus users will be stored, sold or disposed of by Property Control to serve the best interest of Weber State University in accordance with Utah State law.
 Property Control will be responsible for selling or disposing of all University surplus property.
 When requested, proceeds from the sale will be returned to the originating department if the sale is over $100 after full costs of disposal are recovered.
 Property Control can work cooperatively with a department to conduct a sale at the department site.

 C. Disposal of Weber State's surplus property must be through sealed bidding, public auction or at a fixed price determined by Property Control (sold on a first come-first served basis).
 Selling prices may also be determined by the declaring department in concert with Property Control.
 A minimum acceptable sale price may be established for surplus property.
+Surplus property restricted by federal or State statute or regulation must be disposed of in accordance with the applicable legal requirements.

 D. Upon request, Property Control will arrange for pick up of declared surplus property.
 Property Control cannot pick up property exceeding the weight and dimensions that two people can reasonably handle.
 Large items and hard-to-handle materials may require special handling.
 When special arrangements must be made, Property Control will determine whether to dispose of said materials at the site or make special arrangements to deliver the materials to the Surplus Property Warehouse.
 Property Control will determine if additional help is needed from either Facilities Management or outside movers.
 Any moving costs will be the responsibility of the selling department.